verbb/formie/packages/docs/browser/behavior/javascript-events.md

 });
 ```

-#### The `formie:module:hidden:init` event
+#### The `formie:module:hidden:init` Event

-The event that is triggered after the hidden module has initialized and applied its field behavior.
+The event that is triggered after the hidden module has initialised and applied its field behaviour.

 ```js
 document.addEventListener('formie:module:hidden:init', (event) => {